cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 #### Name [type: string]:
 - The components name.
-- The name includes a technical abbreviation with a shor version indicator.
+- The name includes a technical abbreviation with a short version indicator.

 #### Attributes [type: Dict of strings]
 - Attribute names have to describe the value.